-The Department of Civil & Environmental Engineering offers two doctoral programs, two masters programs and a certificate program for qualified students.
-For the latest information including course descriptions, degree pathways and more please visit the UMass Lowell online Graduate Catalog.
+The UMass Lowell Department of Civil & Environmental Engineering offers two doctoral programs, two master's programs and a certificate program for qualified students.
+The Francis College of Engineering also offers a master's co-op option.
+For the latest information including course descriptions, degree pathways and more, please visit the UMass Lowell Graduate Catalog.

 The PH.D. degree is offered by the James Francis College of Engineering with a specialization in Civil & Environmental Engineering.
 Candidates for this degree may select courses and research topics in one of five areas: Environmental Engineering, Geoenvironmental Engineering, Geotechnical Engineering, Structural Engineering and Transportation Engineering.